GovTechSG/CFT-Docs/whitelisting.md

 | | If you are on GCC1.0 or GCC2.0 on AWS, raise an SR via [CFT-SM](https://go.gov.sg/cft-sm) for VPC Private Link setup. |

 ## CFT SFTP Client Whitelisting

-To connect to CFT SFTP Client, perform the steps required.

 | CFT Zone | Tenant Action |
 |---|---|